SCB LEGAL

 Initiating Application This is the application that you must complete and lodge to start family law matters at Court.
 This application sets out your details, the other parties details, the children’s details (if any), the relationship/marriage details and the Orders you are wanting the Court to make.
 If you are seeking Interim Orders, an affidavit must be lodged in support of your application.

-Injunction An Order given by the Court that requires a person to take certain actions, or to refrain from doing certain actions.
-For example, selling the family home or disposing of assets before a financial agreement has been made.
+Injunction An Order made by the Court that requires a person to take certain actions, or to refrain from doing certain things.
+For example, in property/financial matters, an injunction could be imposed preventing the sale of the family home or disposing of assets before a financial agreement has been made.
+In parenting matters, there could be an injunction preventing the parties from denigrating the other parent or their family, or restraining them from physically disciplining the child.

-Inspection (generally Orders for parties to inspect Subpoena material).
+Inspection This generally refers to Orders for parties to inspect Subpoena material.

-Instructions Instructions are what a person who has engaged a family lawyer instructs or tells their family lawyer to action, after they have received legal advice specific to one or more issues.
+Instructions Instructions are what a person who has engaged a family lawyer instructs or tells their family lawyer to do, after they have received legal advice specific to one or more issues.
+For example, a person may instruct their lawyer to either accept or reject an offer.

-Interlocutory Orders Court Orders issued on a temporary basis, until a final decision is made by a Court.
+Interlocutory Orders Court Orders issued on a temporary basis, until a final outcome is obtained.
+See also ‘Interim Orders.

-Intervention Order A Court Order for protection in cases of family violence.
+Intervention Order A Court Order for the protection of a person in cases involving domestic or family violence.

 Irretrievable breakdown of marriage A legal requirement for the Court to grant a divorce.
 It can be demonstrated by the couple being separated for a minimum of 12 months, with no intention of getting back together.

-Issues in Dispute These are the issues that are unresolved and require Court intervention or additional or alternative dispute resolution methods to resolve.
+Issues in Dispute These are the issues that are unresolved and require determination either through negotiations, alternative dispute resolution or Court intervention.

 Joint balance sheet This is where both parties contribute to one document which itemises all of their assets and liabilities, as well as their current value.